 Elon Musk still has his own company to run.
-Here’s what to expect from Tesla earnings
+Here’s what happened with Tesla earnings

 Are there more details on the robotaxis?

-At the opening of the Austin factory earlier this month, Musk said Tesla would make a robotaxi that would “look futuristic” and feature full-self-driving technology, but did not give a timeframe, Reuters reported.
-It’s the latest of Musk’s claims to eventually achieve full-self-driving cars, although he has thus far failed to do so.
+At the opening of the Austin factory earlier this month, Musk said Tesla would make a robotaxi that would “look futuristic” and feature fully self-driving technology, but did not give a timeframe, Reuters reported.
+It’s the latest of Musk’s claims to eventually achieve fully self-driving cars, although he has thus far failed to do so.

 Is the next part of the Master Plan ready to go?